Jorsin/Initial/index.md

 ## New Zealand Internet Maps
 See this page for some maps of the New Zealand Internet.
 ## Other Meetings
-See [Thursday Night Curry](http://thursdaynightcurry.com/) if you live in or near Auckland, Hamilton or Wellington.
+See [Thursday Night Curry](http://thursdaynightcurry.com/) if you live in or near Auckland, Hamilton or Wellington..